Get the good night sleep you’ve been longing for

 If you medical insurance policy is not an HMO plan, we are usually able to obtain benefits from your medical carrier if you meet their guidelines for treatment.
 We may also be able to request a “network insufficiency” which means if your medical policy does not have any contracted providers for the service, they will provide coverage at the same rate as they would for the in-network provider.
 If you have an HMO policy, which does not allow members to see a physician out of their network, we may request a “gap waiver”.
 If approved, this would allow you to be seen out of the HMO network since there are no providers in the network that perform this service.

-Medical policies vary depending an insurance companies and plans.
-They also set forth guidelines as to what a patient's clinical indications should be for the appliance to be considered under the medical policy.
-This is called "medical necessity".
-At the initial consult we will evaluate your signs and symptoms to make sure you are a candidate for the treatment and that you meet your insurance policy's guidelines.
-At the time of the consultation we will discuss how your medical insurance policy covers the sleep apnea treatment.
+Medical policies vary depending on the insurance company and plan.
+They also set forth guidelines as to what a patient’s clinical indications should be for the appliance to be considered under the medical policy.
+This is called “medical necessity”.
+At the initial consult, we will evaluate your signs and symptoms to make sure you are a candidate for the treatment and that you meet your insurance policy’s guidelines.
+At the time of the consultation, we will discuss how your medical insurance policy covers the sleep apnea treatment.